cececlar/mern-user-auth/README.md

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

-# About
-I couldn't find a simple MERN passport tutorial, so I made one!

 ## Built With

 Mongo, Express, ReactJS, Node.js, Javascript.